trunghachi/RLearning/nanopac.md

 * **Satellite Chromosomes**: These are chromosomes with a small, secondary constriction on one arm.
 This constriction is attached to the main body of the chromosome by a thin strand of chromatin and often appears like a small satellite orbiting a planet.
 These are found in humans on chromosomes 13, 14, 15, 21, and 22, and the Y chromosome in some cases.
 They don't contain genes themselves but may play a role in chromosome stability and function.
 * **Satellite DNA**: This refers to repetitive, non-coding DNA sequences found in the human genome.
 These sequences are thought to be leftover DNA that doesn't code for proteins and may not have a specific function.
 There are different families of satellite DNA, with Human Satellite 1 (**HSat1**) being the most AT-rich (high Adenine and Thymine content) fraction; **HSat2**: Less AT-rich than HSat1; **HSat3**: The least AT-rich satellite family.
 While the function of these sequences is not fully understood, recent research suggests they might play a role in regulating gene expression.
 * **HOR array (Higher-Order Repeat array)**:
+* **Native DNA**: exists within the chromosomes of the cell nucleus, packaged with proteins like histones (that means the DNA in native state, unmodified)
+* **Plasmid DNA**: These are small, circular DNA molecules found in bacteria that replicate independently of the chromosome.
+* **Recombinant DNA**: This is artificially created DNA formed by combining segments from different sources.
+* **Amplified DNA**: This refers to DNA that has been copied or multiplied using techniques like PCR, often for specific research purposes.
 * ****:
 * ****:
 * ****: